 A miscarriage is the loss of a baby before the 20th week of pregnancy

-According to the March of Dimes, as many as 15% of all recognized pregnancies, and as many as 40% of all pregnancies end in miscarriage.
+According to the March of Dimes, as many as 15% of all recognized pregnancies, and as many as half of all pregnancies end in miscarriage.
 The reason for the large difference between these two numbers is that many miscarried pregnancies go unnoticed because they occur before a woman realizes she was pregnant.

 There are many old wives tales about the possible causes of miscarriage, including sex, excessive exercise, bad karma, and even misalignment of the astrological signs.
 Unfortunately, the truth is that the causes of many miscarriages are not known.